Health Informatics: Dr. Miriam Isola uses industry experience to implement a cutting-edge curriculum

-Health Informatics: Dr. Miriam Isola, Clinical Associate Professor and Program Director, uses industry experience to implement a cutting-edge curriculum
+Faculty Spotlight: Dr. Miriam Isola, Clinical Associate Professor and HI Program Director, uses industry experience to implement a cutting-edge curriculum Heading link

 Since receiving her Doctor of Public Health in Health Policy and Administration from the University of Illinois Chicago, Dr. Miriam Isola always felt a connection to UIC.
-With over 40 years of industry experience in healthcare information technology, operations, and teaching, Dr. Isola continued to stay involved with UIC before she decided to work in academia full-time as a Clinical Associate Professor and Program Director for the online Health Informatics Program in 2015.
+With over 40 years of industry experience in healthcare information technology, operations, and teaching, Dr. Isola continued to stay involved with UIC before she decided to work in academia full-time for the online Health Informatics Program in 2015.

-Dr. Isola has seen the explosive growth of the Health Informatics industry over the years.
+Dr. Isola currently works as a UIC Clinical Associate Professor and was MSHI’s former Program Director.
+Over the years, she’s seen the explosive growth of the Health Informatics industry.
 Using her industry experience, she has been able to get ahead of industry trends and implement them into the curriculum to keep the HI program competitive and transformational.

 Learn more about Dr. Isola, and how her influence in the health informatics (HI) program has offered a top-tier education to students living all over the world.